 “Hey We’ll find them both—and then we’ll work on getting you to your parents.”
 Brent gave her an encouraging grin.

 But Kelly was worried.
-Their mother was at conference about an hour away.
-But if dad was missing, she’d get up here pretty fast.
+Their mother was at a conference about an hour away.
+But if Dad was missing, she’d get up here pretty fast.
 The conference was almost over.
 She was supposed to meet up with them and the Vernons tomorrow anyway….